cfengine/documentation/manuals/language-concepts/bodies.markdown

 A special case for bodies are the implicit promises that configure the basic operation of CFEngine.
-These are hard-coded to CFEngine and control the basic operation of the agents, such as cf-agent and cf-serverd.
+These are hard-coded to CFEngine and control the basic operation of the agents, such as `cf-agent` and `cf-serverd`.
 Each agent has a special body whose name is `control`.

 ```cf3